zevenet/zproxy/README.md

   A url that the user will be redirected to if the user connects to a HTTPS listener with HTTP.
 The code here is just like the code in Redirect blocks.
 It defaults to 302, but could be 301 or 307.
 Only valid for HTTPS listeners.
 If ErrNoSsl is defined also it will be ignored.
+Maximum file size: 4KB.

   Example: